ljuliandicarlo/Filestore/README.md

 Open the Ganache GUI client that you downloaded and installed.
 This will start your local blockchain instance.
 Make sure that you keep Ganache running throughout the migration / deployment process.

 ## Step 4.
-Compile & Deploy Election Smart Contract
+Compile & Deploy Filestore Smart Contract
 `$ truffle migrate --reset`
 Each time you restart Ganache you must migrate the Filestore smart contract in order for the application to run.